tc39/proposal-temporal/docs/timezone.md

 Note that if the time zone was constructed from a UTC offset, there will be no DST transitions.
-In that case, this method will return `undefined`.
+In that case, this method will return `null`.

 Example usage: